Philadelphia Car Accident Lawyers

 Our clients are our key partners in proving each case.
 When we open a case, our first information often comes directly from our clients.
 They relay to us how the accident happened, the details of the crash, and provide as much information as they can about the incident.
 From there we go on to search for and preserve any other evidence that will help prove the other driver was at fault.

 It is very important for our team of Philadelphia car accident attorneys to get involved in a case as soon as possible.
 This allows us to investigate the facts of an accident immediately.
 We can help identify and question witnesses.
-We often obtain forensic data from vehicles involved in the crash.
+We often obtain forensic data from vehicles involved in the car accident lawyer the crash itself.
 We can take photos of the damaged cars.
 We can also preserve evidence that helps show how the accident occurred.
 This can include footage from nearby traffic cameras or surveillance cameras.
 Dash cams are also becoming more common.

 However, getting this evidence can be time sensitive.
 Often, cars that are totaled in a collision are salvaged.
 Witnesses may move away or start to forget details of an accident.
 Striking while the iron is hot after an accident is the best way to preserve evidence in order to help win the case against the responsible party.

 Investigating your case is a priority.
 Let our team of dedicated Philadelphia car accident attorneys get to work on your case now.
-Contact Mattiacci Law our firm today for a free consultation so we can discuss the details of your accident and what we can do to help.
+Contact Mattiacci Law our top personal injury law firm today for a free consultation so we can discuss the details of your car accident lawsuit and what we can do to help.

 Our injury firm works to identify all the drivers or people who may have caused and contributed to an accident.
 If there are more than one, we include all those defendants in the lawsuit.
 A settlement may be reached with one or all the defendants.
 If the case proceeds to trial, then we try to apportion fault between the defendants.
 A jury will decide what percentage of fault may be the responsibility of each unsafe driver.